pingcap/docs-cn/sql-statements/sql-statement-commit.md

 * By default, TiDB 3.0.8 and later versions use [Pessimistic Locking](/pessimistic-transaction.md).
 When using [Optimistic Locking](/optimistic-transaction.md), it is important to consider that a `COMMIT` statement might fail because rows have been modified by another transaction.
 * When Optimistic Locking is enabled, `UNIQUE` and `PRIMARY KEY` constraint checks are deferred until statement commit.
 This results in additional situations where a a `COMMIT` statement might fail.
 This behavior can be changed by setting `tidb_constraint_check_in_place=TRUE`.
+* TiDB parses but ignores the syntax `ROLLBACK AND [NO] RELEASE`.
+This functionality is used in MySQL to disconnect the client session immediately after committing the transaction.
+In TiDB, it is recommended to instead use the `mysql_close()` functionality of your client driver.
-* TiDB only has syntactic support for `CompletionTypeWithinTransaction`.
-Closing the connection or continuing to open a new transaction after the transaction is committed is not supported.
+* TiDB parses but ignores the syntax `ROLLBACK AND [NO] CHAIN`.
+This functionality is used in MySQL to immediately start a new transaction with the same isolation level while the current transaction is being committed.
+In TiDB, it is recommended to instead start a new transaction.

 ## See also